hiasr/vim-zellij-navigator/README.md

                 payload "left";

                 // Plugin Configuration
-                move_mod "ctrl"; // Optional, should be added on every command if you want to use it };
+                move_mod "ctrl"; // Optional, should be added on every move command if changed. use_arrow_keys "false"; // Optional, uses arrow keys instead of hjkl.
+Should be added to every command where you want to use it.
+            };
         }